 Treatment of seasonal and perennial allergic rhinitis symptoms in patients ≥2yrs of age.
 Prophylaxis of seasonal allergic rhinitis symptoms in patients ≥12yrs of age.
 Nasal polyps.

 Allergic rhinitis: 2 sprays in each nostril once daily; prophylaxis: begin 2–4 weeks prior to anticipated start of pollen season.
 Nasal polyps: ≥18yrs: 2 sprays in each nostril 1–2 times daily.

-Allergic rhinitis: <2yrs: not recommended.
+Allergic rhinitis: <2yrs: not established.
 2–11yrs: 1 spray in each nostril once daily.
-Nasal polyps: <18yrs: not recommended.
+Nasal polyps: <18yrs: not established.

 Maintain regular regimen.
 Respiratory tract tuberculosis.
 Infections (eg, ocular herpes simplex).
 If exposed to measles or chickenpox, consider anti-infective prophylactic therapy.
 If adrenal insufficiency exists following systemic corticosteroid therapy, replacement with topical corticosteroids may exacerbate symptoms of adrenal insufficiency (eg, depression).
 Monitor for growth suppression in children.
 Monitor for hypercorticism and HPA axis suppression (if occur discontinue gradually), and candida infection or other nasal mucosal changes.
-Monitor if vision changes or if history of glaucoma or cataracts.
+Glaucoma and/or cataracts.
 Discontinue if nasopharyngeal candida infection occurs.
 Avoid eyes.
 Pregnancy (Cat.C).
 Nursing mothers.